malliaridis/opencv/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.markdown

 Most of the material shown here is trivial (if you have any doubt, please refer to the tutorials in previous sections).
 Let's check the general structure of the C++ program:

--   Load an image (can be BGR or grayscale)
+-#   Load an image (can be BGR or grayscale)
--   Create two windows (one for dilation output, the other for erosion)
--   Create a set of two Trackbars for each operation:
+-#   Create two windows (one for dilation output, the other for erosion) -#   Create a set of two Trackbars for each operation:
     -   The first trackbar "Element" returns either **erosion_elem** or **dilation_elem**
     -   The second trackbar "Kernel size" return **erosion_size** or **dilation_size** for the corresponding operation.

--   Every time we move any slider, the user's function **Erosion** or **Dilation** will be called and it will update the output image based on the current trackbar values.
+Every time we move any slider, the user's function **Erosion** or **Dilation** will be called and it will update the output image based on the current trackbar values.

 Let's analyze these two functions:

-### erosion
+### The erosion function
 @snippet cpp/tutorial_code/ImgProc/Morphology_1.cpp erosion

 The function that performs the *erosion* operation is @ref cv::erode .
 As we can see, it